The stock market is the first thing many people think of when they hear the word "investments." But it's not the only option to grow your wealth.

 If you want to invest in real estate but don't have the cash to buy an income-producing property or don't have the time and resources to research the best real estate markets and assets, then you can invest in a REIT.

-Typically, these companies buy large-scale properties that are income-producing and distribute that income to the owners who’ve invested in the REIT.
+Typically, these companies buy large-scale income-producing properties and distribute that income to the owners who have invested in the REIT.

 Gold, silver, and commodities